FooBarShebang/introspection_lib/Documentation/References/UD001_traceback.md

 ## Scope

-This document describes the intended usage, design and implementation of the functionality implemented in the module **traceback** of the library **introspection_lib**.
+This document describes the intended usage, design and implementation of the functionality implemented in the module **my_traceback** of the library **introspection_lib**.
 The API reference is also provided.

 The functional objects covered in this document are: